denten-papers/xp-routledge/proposal.md

 Part III looks to the future, articulating three powerful critiques levelled against the digital humanities.
-The first of these accuses the field of excessive positivism, implying that the digital humanities advance through the academy by the implicit logic of expansionary neo-liberalism.
+The first of these accuses the field of excessive positivism, implying that the digital humanities advance through the academy by the implicit logic of expansionary neoliberalism.
 The second criticises the field for its lack of attention to issues of gender, race, class, and ethnicity.
 Finally, I outline the beginnings of a global DH movement, which takes issue with the field's privileging of the